practicalli/practicalli.github.io/docs/posts/build-and-run-clojure-with-multistage-dockerfile.md

 docker run --publish 8080:8080 practicalli/service-name
 ```

+!!!
+HINT "Docker Compose to orchestrate services locally"
-> Consider creating a `docker-compose.yml` file that defines all the services that should be run to support local development, then run `docker compose up` to start all the services.
+    Consider creating a Docker `compose.yml` file that defines all the services that should be run to support local development

+    run `docker compose up` to start all the services, including pauses for heath checks where service startup depends on other services.

 ## Summary